 So, Josh R. over at his non-ironically named “Arguments for Reason” blog wrote a post about me.
-This is my response, although he doesn’t really have much of substance to say.
-He is one of the legion of intellectually dishonest atheists spawned by Antony Flew who want to stack the deck against theists by special pleading, whereby they claim that atheism is the default position or, as Josh mistakenly calls it, the null position.
+This is my response, although he doesn’t really say much of substance.
+He is one of the legion of intellectually dishonest atheists spawned by Antony Flew who want to stack the deck against theists by special pleading, whereby they claim that atheism is the default position or, as Josh mistakenly calls it, “the null position.”

 As those of you who follow me on Twitter know, my standard response to the dishonest tactic of attempting to place the burden of proof entirely on the theist is simply to ask “by what right do you do this?”
-Since anyone who claims that the burden of proof falls on someone else is by doing so necessarily making a claim, it is perfectly reasonable to ask him to prove his own claim that the burden of proof is yours.
+Since anyone who claims that the burden of proof falls on someone else is by doing so necessarily making a claim, it is perfectly reasonable to ask him to prove his own claim that the burden of proof is on anyone who makes a claim.
 After all, he is the one claiming something about the matter.

-Now Josh gets off to a poor start with an argumentum ad meme:
+Now Josh gets off to a poor start with an argumentum ad websiteium:

 To which I respond with my longer version of my “burden of proof” challenge: